Product price labelling

 • different products that are being sold in one package do not need a price per unit

-The Ministery of Economic Affairs and Climate Policy gives an overview of the exemptions included in the Dutch Price Labelling Decree (Besluit Prijsaanduidingen, in Dutch)
+You can find an overview of the exemptions in Appendix I and Appendix II of the Dutch Price Labelling Decree (Besluit Prijsaanduidingen, in Dutch)

 Additional costs

-You must be clear about additional costs (such as shipping or call-out costs, in Dutch).
-If you always charge additional costs then you must include them in the first price you show.
+You must be clear about additional costs, such as shipping or call-out costs (in Dutch).
+Do you always charge additional costs?
+Then you must include them in the first price you show.

 Incorrect prices